Vamsi-Praveen/Qviq-Internship/client/README.md

 Steps  to run the project locally

-1.open cmd or terminal in root directory and type the following command `npm install` 2.start the project by running `npm run dev`
+1. open cmd or terminal in root directory and type the following command `npm install`
+2. start the project by running `npm run dev`

 *NOTE*